-In addition to its policy on Sexual Assault Prevention and Response (Superintendent Instruction 2012-08, dated July 30, 2012), the Academy makes the following statement of policy as required under the Federal Violence Against Women Act amendments to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act.
+In addition to its policy on Sexual Assault, Dating Violence, Domestic Violence, Stalking, Prevention Education and Response Policy (Superintendent Instruction 2016-02, dated May 20, 2016), the Academy makes the following statement of policy as required under the Federal Violence Against Women Act amendments to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act.
 The Academy is committed to maintaining a safe campus at which our Midshipmen, faculty, and staff can work, learn and mature in an environment free of dating violence, stalking, harassment, hazing, and sexual assault.
 In keeping with its mission, the USMMA supports and nurtures a campus climate that allows Midshipmen, faculty and staff to perform at their highest abilities, assured of their essential safety and well-being.
 Each member of the USMMA community is responsible for fostering mutual respect, being familiar with this policy, and refraining from conduct that violates this policy.
 Sexual assault, sexual harassment, stalking, and dating and domestic violence will not be tolerated.
+In addition, the Academy strictly prohibits any retaliation against any individual for reporting, providing information and/or exercising one's rights or responsibilities under its policies on Sexual Assault, Dating Violence, Domestic Violence, Stalking, Prevention Education and Response Policy, and the Policy Against Discrimination and Harassment, including Sexual Harassment, of Midshipmen (Superintendent Instruction 2013-02, dated February 4, 2013).